onbloc/gnoland-tutorials/docs/cli/gnokey.md

 ## Broadcast a Signed Document

-Braodcast a signed document with the following command.
+Broadcast a signed document with the following command.

 ```bash
 $ gnokey broadcast {signed transaction file document}